sor16/BayesianRCmodel/Theory-2.md

 $$Q=a(h-c)^b$$ (1)

 where $Q$ is discharge, $h$ is stage, $a$, $b$ and $c$ are unknown constants, see e.g., Venetis (1970), Clarke (1999) and Clarke et al. (2000).
 The second type of rating curves is the generalized power-law model.
-Its construc- tion is based on the hydraulics of open channel flow given the formulas of Chézy and Manning which are of the form
+Its construction is based on the hydraulics of open channel flow given the formulas of Chézy and Manning which are of the form

 $$Q = KR^{x}AS^{1/2}$$ (2)

 where $K$ is a constant, $R$ is the hydraulic radius, $x$ is constant, $A$ is the cross section area, $S$ is the slope of the channel, further, $R = A/P$ where $P$ is the wetted perimeter.
-According to Chézy $x = 1/2$ while Manning claimed that $x = 2/3$.
+According to Chezy $x = 1/2$ while Manning claimed that $x = 2/3$.
 The form of the generalised rating curve is

 $$Q = a(h-c)^{f(h)}$$ (3)